jimmy181211/jimmy181211/README.md

 ## Experience & Academic Highlights

-- **Philo Homes** (June 2026 - present) abovementiond.
+- **Philo Homes:** Taking full ownership of the end-to-end design and development of a user-facing AI chatbot.
+Details are limited because it is a company project.
-- **Shorelight Summer AI Institute** (Jul 6 – Aug 1, 2026): Completed a four-week Shorelight AI program at UCB and JHU, where faculty presented their own research such as embodied AI and energy systems, alongside inspiring guest lectures.
-I helped lead an AI chatbot capstone at Berkeley and a typing-training academic proposal at JHU which shaped GlyphTempo’s functional architecture and led to its development.
+- **Shorelight Summer AI Institute (Jul 6 – Aug 1, 2026):** Helped lead an AI chatbot capstone at Berkeley and a typing-training academic proposal at JHU.
+The proposal shaped GlyphTempo's functional architecture.
+Faculty presented their own research in embodied AI, robotics, cognitive science, and energy systems, alongside guest lectures.
-- **Machine Learning Course, Path Academics**(Feb 2026 - June 2026): Completed a mathematically rigorous course "Intro to ML" taught by an MIT tenured professor.
-Helped led a team project on email spam classification.
-Developing a paper about "keyboard importance in the future".
-The experience strengthened my understanding of ML foundations.
+- **Machine Learning Coursework, Path Academics (Feb 2026 – Jun 2026):** Completed a mathematically rigorous Introduction to Machine Learning course, led a team project on email spam classification, and developed a research paper from the coursework as part of the course assessment.
-- **COGS 108: Introduction to Data Science** (Jan 2026 - Feb 2026): Co-led a final group project that received full marks.
+- **COGS 108: Introduction to Data Science:** Co-led a final group project that received full marks.
-- **Huaxin Guangdong Bank & Daxin CPA HR Dept.** (June 2025 - Aug 2025): Gained experience with HR operations, business operations, and organizational workflows.
+- **Huaxin Guangdong Bank & Daxin CPA HR Department:** Gained experience with business operations and organizational workflows.

 ## Technical Skills